Unfair Means in CBSE Board Exam 2026: Know Actions and Penalties

 1.1

-Having question papers of previous years.
+Having question papers from previous years.

 • If any student is caught with these unfair means, it can lead to the cancellation of the current examination of the respective subject.